awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-repository-details.md

    }
    ```

-### To view details about a single AWS CodeCommit repository<a name="how-to-view-repository-details-with-name-cli"></a>
+### To view details about a single CodeCommit repository<a name="how-to-view-repository-details-with-name-cli"></a>

-1. Run the get\-repository command, specifying the name of the AWS CodeCommit repository with the `--repository-name` option\.
+1. Run the get\-repository command, specifying the name of the CodeCommit repository with the `--repository-name` option\.
 **Tip**
-To get the name of the AWS CodeCommit repository, run the [list\-repositories](#how-to-view-repository-details-no-name-cli) command\.
+To get the name of the CodeCommit repository, run the [list\-repositories](#how-to-view-repository-details-no-name-cli) command\.

-   For example, to view details about an AWS CodeCommit repository named `MyDemoRepo`:
+   For example, to view details about a CodeCommit repository named `MyDemoRepo`:

    ```
    aws codecommit get-repository --repository-name MyDemoRepo